1

 *

-* @returns A new array containing elements from all input arrays in
+* @returns A new array containing all elements from the input iterables in

 * round-robin order.